EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/03-Project-requirements.md

 ---

 ## Overview
 The following sections document the requirements that Team 304 should meet.
-Below is a table listing requirements in which we feel are sufficient for this project.
-We have also included other useful information about each requirement, as well as whether the requirement is among our stretch goal.
+Below is a table listing requirements that we feel are sufficient for this project.
+We have also included other useful information about each requirement, as well as whether the requirement is among our stretch goals.

 ### How our features became requirements
   - **Camera**: The telescope needs to observe and record visual data of celestial objects, meaning that a camera that can record the night sky is needed for this project.
 To better fit the needs of the user, our team will experiment with other features for the camera, such as low-light filters and built-in storage.